alphagov/publishing-api/doc/api.md

 Retrieves the expanded link set for the given `content_id`.
 Returns arrays of details for each linked edition in groupings of `link_type`.

+Expanded links from both the live and draft content stores are returned.
+Links to draft editions are marked with `draft: true`.

 ### Path parameters

 - [`content_id`](model.md#content_id)